slacgismo/TESS/docs/Database Operations.md

 Requires database operations are implemented in the `database` module.

-Note that most tables are immutable.
-This means that changing the current value is actually a `INSERT` operation in the database.
+Note that most table data entries are immutable.
+This means that changing the current value is actually an `INSERT` operation in the database.
 Operations that guarantee table immutability are referred to as *conformant*.
 Operations that do not guarantee table immutability are referred to as *non-conformant*.
 Non-conformant operation must be logged to preserve a record of table integrity.

 # Conformant table operations